WCKIT-HAND Contactless Toilet Door Locking Kit

-Our contactless toilet door kit is a complete solution designed for DDA compliance, making it ideal for offices, public toilets, hospitals, doctor’s surgeries, and shopping centres.
-The kit includes:
+Our contactless toilet door locking kit is a complete solution designed for DDA compliance, making it ideal for offices, public toilets, hospitals, doctor’s surgeries, and shopping centres.

 Why Choose Our Toilet Locking System?

-✅ Works with both manual and automatic doors – seamlessly integrate with existing setups or pair with one of our automatic door operators.
+- Suitable for swing and sliding automatic doors – Seamlessly integrate with existing setups or pair with one of our automatic door operators.

-✅ Hygienic & SteriTouch® protected – our no-touch sensors and labels are treated with SteriTouch®, preventing 99.9% of germ growth.
+- Hygienic & Antimicrobial – Our no touch sensors and labels are treated with an antimicrobial agent preventing 99.9% of germ growth.

-Entry – Door can be normally locked or unlocked.
-If vacant, activate the external sensor for assisted entry.
+- Entry – Door can be normally locked or unlocked.
+If vacant, as signified by blue LEDs, activate the external sensor for assisted entry.

-Locking – Once inside, activate the internal sensor to lock the door.
-The external sensor will be disabled.
+- Locking – Once inside, activate the internal sensor to lock the door.
+The external sensor will be disabled and the LEDs turn red.

 - 12V power supply with WCPCB (with control PCB)